 - Secondary Consultation and team support for Hope Street staff to ensure an holistic approach to service delivery

 How can young people enter this program?

 - 16 - 25 years of age

 - linked to the North and North-West Metropolitan region of Melbourne

 - able to identify any family member (or appropriate person) as having a significant influence on their close relationships, wellbeing or security

 Please contact your nearest access point(s) listed on this page to find out more about entering this program.

-- 75% improvement in a person’s self-esteem
+- improvement in self-esteem

-- 50% enhancement of young people’s interpersonal life skills
+- enhancement of interpersonal life skills

-- 40% increase in connections to community
+- increased connections to community

-- 25% improved engagement with education or training
+- improved engagement with education and training